MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/arthur-baudot/_index.md

   - Research Assistants and Interns
 ---

   Arthur Baudot is doing an internship in the MEDomics UdeS laboratory.
+The project he is working on aims to better understand the determinants of immunotherapy efficacy in gastrointestinal cancers.
+  More specifically, Arthur is analyzing sequencing data from colorectal cancer patients who have received a particular immunotherapy treatment (immune checkpoint inhibitor), and then developing predictive models to better interpret the mutational signatures that best predict the outcome of immunotherapy treatments.